Use it to unit-test Appery.io server-code functions.

 With ApperyUnit we can also download the existing versions of the scripts from Appery.io cloud to local folder.

-folder, so running the script in test mode we can ensure that script outputs are not changed and our refactorings didn’t break anything.
+Inputs and outputs of database requests are saved in fixtures folder, so running the script in test mode we can ensure that script outputs are not changed and our refactorings didn’t break anything.

 Echo mode